iliaalizadee/MSI/README.md

 To install this module via DKMS, run:
 `# make install`

+To uninstall this module from DKMS build tree, run:
+`# make uninstall`

 To compile the kernel object manually, run:
 `$ make module`